iamcapote/semantic_flow/docs/providers.md

 - Mix of llama / qwen style web-tuned models.
 - Good for: quick iterative edits when latency matters.

+REI Network
+- Uses "units" instead of model IDs.
+Most integrations work with the built-in `[default]` unit.
+- Good for: tapping REI Network agents with OpenAI-compatible chat payloads.
+- Key types: use a **unit/agent secret** (Bearer token) for completions; user/account secrets are for management APIs and won't answer chat.

 ## Selecting a Provider
 1. Open Settings / Provider selector.
 2. Paste the key for the provider you want to activate.
 3. Choose a default model if offered (fallback is the first listed model).
+		- REI Network exposes units; keep `[default]` unless you have a specific unit name from REI.
 4. Run a small test (e.g. enhance a short node) to confirm connectivity.

 ## Switching Models Mid-Session